-Content of Spanish double tax agreements
+The content of Spanish double tax agreements

-- - income derived from immovable property;
+- • income derived from immovable property or parts of income obtained from immovable property;

 Treaties signed by Spain

 The double taxation treaties were signed by Spain with the following partner countries: Albania, Algeria, Andorra, Argentina, Armenia, Barbados, Australia, Austria, Cyprus, Belgium, Bolivia, Bosnia, Brazil, Bulgaria, Canada, Chile, China, Columbia, Costa Rica, Croatia, Cuba, Cyprus, Czech Republic, Dominican Republic, East Timor, Germany, Denmark, Kyrgyzstan, Ecuador, Egypt, El Salvador, Estonia, Finland, Romania, France, Georgia, Greece, Hungary, Iceland, India, Indonesia, Iran, Ireland, Israel, Italy, Japan, Kazakhstan, Korea, Latvia, Lithuania and Luxembourg.